 Moreover, patients who read their notes are more likely to be engaged between visits.
 They may arrive at their next visit better prepared.
-In the future, inviting patients to contribute to the record by updating the family and social history, writing a concise, structured interval history, and proposing a visit agenda, may off-load work during a visit and free up time that proves mutually beneficial.
+In the future, inviting patients to contribute to the record by writing a concise, structured interval history, and proposing a visit agenda, may off-load work during a visit and free up time that proves mutually beneficial.
 This practice, which we term “OurNotes,” may be particularly useful for telemedicine visits.
 Read more about OurNotes

 “OpenNotes and sharing the notes made me do a better job and made me more efficient.
 I went home at the end of every day finished with all my notes.”